Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Amazon FSx for Lustre
   * Amazon FSx for NetApp ONTAP

+#### Auto Scaling

+* Cluster Auto Scaling:
+  * `Vertical Pod Autoscaler` - automatically adjusts the CPU and memory reservations for your pods to help "right size" your applications
+  * `Horizontal Pod Autoscaler` - automatically scales the number of pods in a deployment, replication controller, or replica set based on that resource's CPU utilization
+* Workload Auto Scaling:
+  * Amazon EKS supports two autoscaling products:
+    * Kubernetes Cluster Autoscaler
+    * Karpenter open source autoscaling project
+  * The cluster autoscaler uses AWS scaling groups, while Karpenter works directly with the Amazon EC2 fleet

 ### App Runner

-* Fully managed service that makes it easy to deploy web applications and APIs at scale
+* Fully managed service that makes it easy to deploy **containerized** web applications and APIs at scale
 * No infrastructure experience required
 * Start with your source code or container image
 * Automatically builds and deploy the web app